pi-top/pi-top-Python-SDK/docs/overview.rst

 * :ref:`pi-top Maker Architecture (pma)<api_pma:API - pi-top Makers Architecture (PMA)>`

-This is due to the fact that pi-top laptops do not support PMA.
+This is due to the fact that PMA is only available for pi-top [4].

 ----------------------------------------
 pi-topCEED